Turn the Page (Waylon Jennings album): Recording and composition

 Jennings had always recorded a wide range of eclectic material throughout his career, and since the late 1970s he had been including well known pop and rock songs on his albums.
 This album is no exception, featuring the Bob Seger title cut about the grind of a musician's life on the road (something Jennings knew all too well) and "Rhiannon," a smash hit for Fleetwood Mac written by lead vocalist Stevie Nicks for their self-titled album of 1975.
 Waylon had covered Nicks before when he recorded "Gold Dust Woman" for the 1978 LP Waylon and Willie, and Nicks also wrote "Leather and Lace" for Waylon's 1982 duet album with Colter but kept the song for herself and made it a top single for her 1981 debut solo album Bella Donna.

-Reception
+Critical reception

 Turn the Page, the second-to-last studio album Jennings would release for RCA at a point when the demand for his music had already diminished significantly, reached #23 on the Billboard country albums chart.
 The album produced one hit: "Drinkin' and Dreamin,'" which reached #2, and #26 in Canada.